 - Decrease your chances of getting into college.
 You can certainly explain how you have rehabilitated yourself, but college admissions are competitive everywhere.
 A criminal conviction can make gaining a slot in the class harder.

-Alpert Schreyer can help.
-Our attorneys understand criminal cases from start to finish.
+Our firm can help.
 We are prepared to hit the ground running and to fight for your best interests every step of the way.
-If you are facing criminal charges, call Alpert Schreyer today at (866) 444-6363, or fill out our contact form.
-We offer a free initial case evaluation.
+If you are facing criminal charges, do not hesitate to schedule a free consultation with us.